Justin-Tan/high-fidelity-generative-compression/README.md

 * Justin Tan

 ### Acknowledgements

 * The compression routines under `src/compression/` are derived from the [Tensorflow Compression library](https://github.com/tensorflow/compression).
-* The rANS encoder implementation under is based on the [Craystack repository](https://github.com/j-towns/craystack).
+* The vectorized rANS encoder implementation under is based on the [Craystack repository](https://github.com/j-towns/craystack).
 * The code under `src/loss/perceptual_similarity/` implementing the perceptual distortion loss is based on the [Perceptual Similarity repository](https://github.com/richzhang/PerceptualSimilarity).

 ### Contributing

 All content in this repository is licensed under the Apache-2.0 license.
-Feel free to submit any corrections or suggestions as issues.
+Please open an issue if you encounter unexpected behaviour, or have corrections/suggestions to contribute.

 ## Citation